 Ouzel Valley Park is home to the Community Orchard which is located in Woughton on the Green just south of the Olde Swan between the Newport Road and the Canal.
 The apple trees are all of old English varieties and the apples are free for anyone to take.
 Please help yourself but do not climb or damage the trees.

 This lies at the northernmost end of the park and is planted with a striking mix of 19 species of this lovely tree, including some rare varieties.
 The plantation also features willows, including cricket bat willows which are exported to Pakistan, South Africa and Australia to make top-class cricket bats.

+The mix of ancient trees, hedgerows and meadows provide excellent habitats for wildlife.
+Look out for Woodpeckers, while along the river itself you may be lucky enough to see Kingfisher or Little Grebe.
 If you’re particularly interested in wildlife it’s well worth detouring from the river bank to do a circuit of Walton Lake where reedbeds and bird hides bring a huge mix of bird and insect life close to view.

 There are six car parks in Woolstone village, five of which are dotted along Newport Road, while the sixth is at the junction of Pattison Lane and Marshalls Lane.
 Another two car parks are located in the village of Woughton On the Green, one just south of H7 Chaffron Way and the other adjacent to the Parkside Hotel to the south of the village centre.